20 Skills Every Aspiring Investment Banker Must Have

 #17.
 Accounting Skills

-Accounting skills are needed especially when you are interpreting financial statements.
-It will also prove useful if you will be creating adjustments on the FSs, in preparation for your financial models.
+Accounting skills are needed, especially when you are interpreting financial statements.
+It will also prove useful if you create adjustments on the FSs, in preparation for your financial models.

 Bluffing can help you shield yourself from these types of people.
-If for example, you don’t know the right way to react, bluffing will make them guess what you are thinking.
-Bluffing will give you more time to think.
+If, for example, you don’t know the right way to react, bluffing will make them guess what you think while giving you more time to think.